joshua-shorterivey/unemployment_project/README.md

 * Craft functions for model testing. **NO BIG MASS TESTING FUNCTION**
 * Prep MVP
 * Decide which questions to highlight within Final Report
+* Go back through data dictionary
 * Craft outline/skeleton for final report
+    * Takeaways highlighted
+* Look into creating feature that blends `household_num` and `family_income` to measure at or above median income for family of that size